AntoineSavage/pizzascript/README.md

 ### Aborting and resuming evaluation

-The *function explicit context* can be used to abort and resume evaluation.
+The *macro explicit context* can be used to abort and resume evaluation.
 This allows the implementation of features like:
 - error-handling with try/recover/finally
 - forcefully return a value, thus bypassing API restrictions

-Assume a function invokation `F` that receives an explicit context.
-Once `F` finishes, the interpreter will search the resulting explicit context for the key `'__ABORT_EVAL_WITH__`.
+Assume a macro invokation `M` that receives an explicit context.
+Once `M` finishes, the interpreter will search the resulting explicit context for the key `'__ABORT_EVAL_WITH__`.
 If found with any value `V`, the interpreter will do the following:
-- look for a function invokation `G` with the following properties:
+- look for a macro invokation `N` with the following properties:
   - nullary (i.e. zero-length argument list)
-  - receivees an explicit context
-  - immediately follows `F` or the last aborted evaluation
+  - immediately follows `M` or the last aborted evaluation
-- if such a function invocation `G` is found, invoke it.
-Once `G` finishes, if this field has been removed from the explicit context, resume evaluation
+- if such a macro invocation `N` is found, invoke it.
+Once `N` finishes, if this field has been removed from the explicit context, resume evaluation
-- otherwise, abort evaluation, and move up the call stack until such a function invokation `G` is found
+- otherwise, abort evaluation, and move up the call stack until such a function invokation `N` is found
-- if no such function invokation `G` is ever found, the interpreter will halt with an message derived from `V`
+- if no such macro invokation `N` is ever found, the interpreter will halt with an message derived from `V`

 Here is an example of aborting and resuming evaluation:
 ```
-# this function will abort evaluation
+# this macro will abort evaluation
-(def my_abort (func ctx 'by_value (abort_with)
+(def my_abort (macro 'evaluated ctx (abort_with)
   [ (put ctx '__ABORT_EVAL_WITH__  abort_with)
     ()
   ]